 Thank you, Sir, for your honorable service to your country.
 We can never thank you enough.

-Being from Jersey originally, Sara knew she’d like him and she had the great pleasure of speaking with Mr. Felder for nearly an hour, on and off camera.
+Being from Jersey originally, Sara knew she’d like him and she had the great pleasure of speaking with him for nearly an hour, on and off camera.
 His light, his positivity, his willingness to share his stories, is inspiring.

 Make sure to listen to the very end; you’ll have tears in your eyes.
 We guarantee you will walk away with a generous dose of humble pie, and the strongest sense of community that his words eloquently paint.

 Saw, sand, clink, shave, chisel, break, glue, press.
 Mr. Washington closes one eye and uses the other to narrowly inspect the hull of a shrimp boat he’s just rounded out with his sandpaper.
 He blows off any remaining dust and picks up his paint brush to begin the next phase.
 Sometimes one project can take two weeks.
 Sometimes it can take eight months.
 All that matters is that he does it right and with such exact precision, that no detail is left out, no imperfection unattended.